bregman-arie/devops-exercises/README.md

 <details>
 <summary>What this command does? <code>chmod +x some_file</code></summary><br><b>
-It adds execute persmissions to all sets i.e user, group and others
+It adds execute permissions to all sets i.e user, group and others
 </b></details>

 <details>
 <summary>Explain what is setgid and setuid</summary><br><b>

-* Setuid is a linux file permission that permits a user to run a file or program with the permissions of the owner of that file.
+* setuid is a linux file permission that permits a user to run a file or program with the permissions of the owner of that file.
 This is possible by elevation of current user privileges.
-* Setgid is a process when executed will run as the group that owns the file.
+* setgid is a process when executed will run as the group that owns the file.
 </b></details>

 <details>